9th8/up-to-date-real-world-haskell/18-monad-transformers.md

     -- Defined in Control.Monad
 ```

-However, the coverage is incomplete: the standard libraries don\'t
+However, the coverage is incomplete: the standard libraries don't
 always provide monadic versions of pure functions.

 The reason for this lies in history.
 Eugenio Moggi introduced the idea
 of using monads for programming in 1988, around the time the Haskell 1.0
 standard was being developed.
-Many of the functions in today\'s
+Many of the functions in today's
 `Prelude` date back to Haskell 1.0, which was released in

 1. In 1991, Philip Wadler started writing for a wider